stijndehaes/play-prometheus-filters/README.md

 libraryDependencies += "com.github.stijndehaes" %% "play-prometheus-filters" % "0.5.0"

 ```
-This version only supports play 2.6.
+This latest version supports play 2.7.
 For more info on play version compatibility see the releases matrix.